Patapios: The Monastery of St. Patapios today

 The monastery includes the hostels, cells for the 40 nuns, a church dedicated to the Virgin Mary, the cemetery (with the chapel of St. Mary of Egypt) and the katholikon of the Holy Trinity.
 Finally there is an exhibition room for the visitors.
 The Cave of St. Patapios is beside the church.
 There they keep the holy relic of the saint, covered with a robe (that changes every year in the day if the saints' celebration).
 In the cave there are Byzantine icons (including St. Patapios and St. Patience) by an unknown artist, which were painted probably in the 15th century.
 Many visitors take as a single amulet from the cave a bit of cotton soaked with holy oil (from the hanging oil - lamp burning in the cave of the Saint) and also take holy water from a source adjacent to the cave.
 The skull of Saint Hypomone, known as Helena Dragaš, is also kept at Saint Patapios' nunnery.

 In the monastery of St. Patapios live 40 nuns.
 It is located in Greece, mountain Gerania at an altitude of 650 meters (2132 feet) and is close to Loutraki (known resort located 1 hour from the capital Athens).
 The monastery overlooks the sea and Loutraki.
 Entering the monastery of St. Patapios we encounter the church Virgin Mary.
 The church was sanctified on August 1, 1968, by the Metropolitan bishop of Korinth Panteleimon.
 Inside the church we see an icon in center with the saint that celebrates that day.
 On the right we see the image of St. Patapios which is across the icon of Virgin Mary on the wall, which is full of offerings (from miracles).
 You can also see the image of St. Hipomoni left which is across the large picture of St. Patapios on the wall who is with Saint Hypomone, known as Helena Dragaš, and Saint Nikon the New.
 Adjucent the church of Virgin Mary, is the church of Agioi (Saints) Anargyroi.

 Miracles

 Saint Patapios is well known for the miracles that he did in the past and still does nowadays, which are recorded with full details in the historical archives of the monastery which maintains a large library.

-Celebration of the saint
+Veneration

 The memory of Patapios is celebrated on December 8; and also Tuesday after Easter (as a remembrance of the day of finding the relic).
 The holy skull of Saint Hypomone, known as Helena Dragaš, is also kept in the monastery of St. Patapios.